 There are several figures to keep in mind here.
 46 hours is the maximum weekly working time over any period of 12 consecutive weeks.
 48 hours is the absolute maximum weekly working time.

-The maximum daily working time differs depending on the job.
-For administrative staff outside the operating site, it is 10 hours per day.
-For a cook, it is 11 hours, for reception staff and night watchmen 12 hours and for other staff 11.5 hours.
+The maximum daily working hours, meanwhile, vary depending on the job.
+For administrative staff not working on-site, the maximum is 10 hours per day.
+For cooks, it is 11 hours; for receptionists and night watchmen, 12 hours; and for other staff, 11 hours and 30 minutes.

 If employees work in split shifts, any half-day worked must not exceed 5 consecutive hours with a maximum span of 6 hours.

-What is the difference between maximum working hours and working hours?
+What is the difference between maximum working hours and daily working hours?

-The second term refers to the time that elapses between the time employees take their shift and the time they leave the establishment after their work day.
-To the actual working time are added the break times as well as the breaks.
+The second term refers to the time that elapses between when employees start their shift and when they leave the workplace at the end of their workday.
+Break times and downtime are therefore added to the actual working time.

-Remember that the maximum working hours must not exceed 13 hours per day for adults, in order to respect the 11 hours of daily rest imposed by the law.
-If you fail to comply with this requirement, you may be fined 750 euros.
+Please note that the maximum daily working hours must not exceed 13 hours for adults, in order to comply with the 11 hours of daily rest required by law.
+Failure to comply may result in a fine of 750 euros.

 4. Time off and days of rest